 - A great place to start is college career fairs.
 The first piece of advice is register early.
 Many career fairs will fill up quickly, and there are companies both locally and nationally that are recruiting for the same talent.
-For example, Xavier University’s registration for their Fall Career Fair opened up May 4.

 - It’s not as simple as walking onto campus and passing out business cards with free stress balls.
 Be aware of employer guidelines and regulations.
 Many universities will have a Code of Conduct built in for any employer that recruits on their campus.
 Prepare yourself by reading up on the guidelines to leave you and your company in good standing.
 Check out Ohio State University Employer Policies for an example.

 - Maybe the career fair isn’t a fit for you, and you would like to extend a full-time offer to your existing summer intern.
 Great!
 Now, consider the school’s recruiting calendar.
 Many schools will not allow you to extend an offer with a deadline that is before the academic year starts.
 In fact, many local schools, including Miami University, do not allow you to extend an offer that ends before a certain date.
 Check out some of their regulations below:

 - “Converting Internships to full-time positions – Offer to remain open until October 15th or 3 weeks from receipt of written offer, whichever is longer.”

 - “Full-time or Internship offers during Fall Recruiting – Offer to remain open until October 31st or 3 weeks from receipt of written offer, whichever is longer.”

 - “Full-time or Internship offers during Spring Recruiting – Offer to remain open until February 28th or 3 weeks from receipt of written offer, whichever is longer.”